PaulNorling/battleship/README.md

 # battleship
+This is a console application of the classic game battleship

-open parent folder in terminal run ./battleship
+open parent folder in the console run "./battleship"